doe300/OHMComm/README.md

 	$ cd <project-directory>
 	$ cmake -G "Unix Makefiles" ./CMakeLists.txt
-	$ make OHMCommLib	# To build the library
+	$ make OHMComm				# To build the library
-	$ make OHMComm		# To build the executable
+	$ make OHMCommStandalone	# To build the executable

 This will build the library/executable into `<project-directory>/build/` by default.
 ## Run it